GaryOcean428/bolt.diy/.github/ISSUE_TEMPLATE/epic.md

 ---
 name: Epic
 about: Epics define long-term vision and capabilities of the software.
 They will never be finished but serve as umbrella for features.
 title: ''
-labels:
+labels: ''
-  - epic
 assignees: ''

 ---

 # Strategic Impact